Creatiwity/witycms-doc/pages.md

 # Pages

-This is the essential type of content in wityCMS.
-If you want to make a website, the pages are here for.
-To focus minds, a page in wityCMS is the base of your website.
-Each page created for the admin interface is actually a web page.
-This page is static and a link is automatically insert into your menu or sub-menu.
+This is the essential application of wityCMS.
+If you want to make a website with lot of pages, the application "**Pages**" are here for.
+To focus minds, a page is the base of your website.
+Each page created with the back-office is a web page.

 ## Pages list